 It is not a race.
 This is a once in a lifetime adventure, so really make sure to take it all in and make the most out of it.
 The Camino de Santiago has so much to offer, don´t rush and miss it!

-In order to get your official Camino Certificate Passport (La Compostela, as it is called in Spanish ), when you arrive in Santiago de Compostela, you’ll need to have walked at least 100 kilometres and collected two passport stamps every day along the way.
-The passport also makes for a great memento of all your hostels, coffee stops, lunches and dinners along the trail.
+In order to get your official Camino Certificate Passport (La Compostela, as it is called in Spanish ), when you arrive in Santiago de Compostela, you’ll need to have walked at least 100 kilometers and collected two passport stamps every day along the way.
+The passport also makes for a great memento of all your hostels, coffee shops, lunches, and dinners along the trail.

 You may not be a morning person, but starting your walk early in the morning will reward you with beautiful sunrises and cooler temperatures.
 By getting most of your walking in early, you will have more time in the afternoon to rest and take in the sights.